MatzJB/Unity-Games/Memory/README.md

 * In the first version of the game everything about the cards where hard-coded and I had no consideration of making levels.
 As I revistited the game, I thought I would want to make levels but I wanted all that data to be accessed from the outisde, in a JSON.
 So, in this updated version I added a JSON for levels and one for the deck.
 The deck contains all information about the cards that is used in the game.
 I purposefully left out "state" of the cards, that is something the serializer do not need to worry about as it is not part of the raw information of the cards, but only the state of the game.

+* I had some issues trying to apply the lighting of the double sided shader variable, but it turned out when I traversed the card gameObject I found the wrong parent that had a script attached to it and everything, but it turned out to be a disabled script.
+In my trying to get my code to work I added script to the wrong level.